wille/jrat/README.md

 You need to add it as a library in your IDE.
 You do not need to include the API in the plugin, jRAT will already have it loaded
 ## Structure
 Both your Controller and Stub plugin need a plugin.txt file in the root that will contain the main class name (like se.jrat.MainClass)
+## System Properties
+You can get current jRAT version by accessing property jrat.version and current directory jrat.dir (same as user.dir)